ISAITB/docs-tdl/source/handlers/index.rst

 They share the following structure:

 .. csv-table::
-    :stub-columns: 1
     :header: "Name", "Required?", "Description"

-    @name, no, The name of the input or output element.
+    ``@name``, no, The name of the input or output element.
-    @lang, no, The expression language that should be considered when evaluating its contained expression (see :ref:`test-case-expressions`).
+    ``@lang``, no, The expression language that should be considered when evaluating its contained expression (see :ref:`test-case-expressions`).
-    @source, no, A pure variable reference identifying a source variable.
+    ``@source``, no, A pure variable reference identifying a source variable.
 Used as the target upon which to evaluate the contained expression.
-    @asTemplate, no, Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
+    ``@asTemplate``, no, Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
 By default this is "false".

 The text content of the element is considered to be an expression (see :ref:`test-case-expressions`).
 In the case a ``source`` attribute is provided the contained expression is evaluated on the variable identified by ``source`` to produce the value.
 If no ``source`` attribute is present the value